Tad (band)

 Tad (often styled as TAD) was an American rock band from Seattle, Washington, formed in 1988 by Tad Doyle.
-They are often recognized as one of the first bands of the grunge era.
+They are often recognized as one of the first grunge bands.

 History

 Formation and Sub Pop years (1988–1991)

-Led by Tad Doyle (born Thomas Andrew Doyle) on vocals and guitar, Tad was formed in early 1988 by Doyle, a drummer turned guitar player/singer, who asked bassist Kurt Danielson to play bass for the band.
-Danielson's band Bundle of Hiss played with Doyle's previous band (in which he played drums) H-Hour.
-Doyle recruited drummer Steve Wied (formerly of Skin Yard) and guitarist Gary Thorstensen to complete the original line-up.
-Tad was among the first bands to be signed to the independent label Sub Pop Records.
-In 1988, Doyle had released the "Daisy/Ritual Device" single on Sub Pop, produced by seminal Seattle producer Jack Endino, for which Doyle wrote and performed all the music.
-Tad's debut album God's Balls appeared in early 1989, and was also produced by Endino.
+Tad was originally a solo project of Tad Doyle (born Thomas Andrew Doyle), former drummer of the band H-Hour, in early 1988 with Doyle singing and playing all instruments (guitar, bass, and drums), and recording a three-song demo.
+Tad was among the first bands signed to independent label Sub Pop Records.
+In 1988, Doyle released the "Daisy/Ritual Device" single on Sub Pop, produced by Jack Endino, for which Doyle wrote and performed all the music.
+Soon after, Doyle realized he needed a full band, and asked bassist Kurt Danielson to join him.
+Danielson's band, Bundle of Hiss, played with Doyle's previous band H-Hour.
+Doyle recruited drummer Steve Wied (formerly of Skin Yard) and guitarist Gary Thorstensen to complete the full lineup.
+Tad's debut album, God's Balls, appeared in early 1989, also produced by Endino.
 In March 1990, the band released Salt Lick, recorded by Steve Albini.
-The vinyl was a six-track EP and it was later expanded into a full-length with nine tracks once it was issued on CD.
-It contained the song "Wood Goblins", for which a music video was produced.
-After a European tour with Nirvana, Tad returned to Seattle and recorded their third album 8-Way Santa (1991), named after a type of blotter acid.
-Produced by Butch Vig, the album was far more pop-oriented than its predecessors, and featured the singles "Jinx" and "Jack Pepsi".
+The vinyl was a six-track EP later expanded into a full-length with nine tracks once it was issued on CD.
+It contained the song "Wood Goblins", for which the band's first music video was produced.
+After a European tour with Nirvana, Tad returned to Seattle and recorded their third album, 8-Way Santa (1991), named after a type of blotter acid.
+Produced by Butch Vig, the album was more pop-oriented than its predecessors, and featured the singles "Jinx" and "Jack Pepsi".

 "Jack Pepsi" was released as a single, but Pepsi filed a lawsuit against the band due to the cover art on the single, which was the Pepsi logo with "Tad" in place of "PEPSI".
 Another lawsuit was filed due to the cover of 8-Way Santa (which was a found picture of a man fondling a woman's breast).
 The couple in the photograph, one of whom had since become a born-again Christian and remarried, took exception and sued.
 Sub Pop subsequently changed the album cover to a shot of the band.